ZandiNkonzo/ZandiNkonzo/README.md

 # :postal_horn: Contact details:
 * <gill.macnkonzo@gmail.com>
 * (+27) 658736537
-Fell free to contact me for my CV or collaborations on Projects
+Feel free to contact me for my CV or collaborations on Projects